What is the Global Prioritisation Exercise?

-The 2016/17 Global Mapping Report reveals we’re missing knowledge of how much is spent on which areas of research and innovation.
+Humanitarian needs are rising rapidly, and funding is not keeping up.
+The 2017 Global Mapping Report revealed we’re missing knowledge of how much is spent on which areas of research and innovation.
+In 2022, 274 million people will need humanitarian assistance and protection, that’s one in 29 people.
+It was one in 33 in 2021.

 There is a marked disparity between where those who receive and make decisions about funding are located and where research and innovation activities take place.
-Most research and innovation resources are provided and received by actors in the ‘Global North’.
+Most research and innovation resources are provided and received by actors in high-income countries, far from where humanitarian needs are which tend to be in low- and middle-income countries (LMICs).

-Crisis-affected communities have a right to effective aid that is lifesaving, relieves suffering and promotes dignity.
-By targeting resources at the most pressing problems, the humanitarian community can have a bigger impact on lives.
+Communities affected by crisis have a right to effective aid that is lifesaving, relieves suffering and promotes dignity.
+By targeting resources at the most pressing problems, the humanitarian community can have a more effective and positive impact on lives.

 The GPE will bring together major funders of research and innovation, the humanitarian community, and countries and communities affected by crisis.
 Together, they will identify and prioritise challenges within the system and create opportunities for positive change.

-The Global Prioritisation Exercise needs expert advice and counsel to ensure its success, which is why we’ve established a Reference Group.
+The GPE needs expert advice and counsel to ensure its success, which is why we’ve established a Reference Group.
 Its members reflect a broad range of experiences and backgrounds, with a strong, proven commitment to research and innovation.
 They are critical to us achieving our vision of a world where people affected by crisis receive an effective and coordinated humanitarian response.

 Mark is a Senior Research Associate with the Humanitarian Policy Group at ODI (Overseas Development Institute).